-Philodendron Bloody Mary is an easy-to-maintain evergreen plant that has become quite popular among houseplant enthusiasts for its gorgeous leaves.
+Philodendron Bloody Mary of the Araceae family is an easy-to-maintain evergreen plant that has become quite popular among houseplant enthusiasts for its gorgeous leaves.
 Interestingly enough, it is also native to parts of Central America.

-Our guide is here to help you out with regards to all of its needs, so keep reading to find it all out.
+Our guide is here to help you out with regard to all of this philodendron genus plant needs, so keep reading to find it all out.

 - What Is Philodendron Bloody Mary?